 I sat in a seminar based around Cisco’s investment in Microsoft products and around it’s interoperability with all Microsoft products.
 Most of the talk was really around how Cisco Webex and Microsoft Teams can play nicely together at the same organisation in a mixed environment.
 From what I have seen and can pitch is that with Cisco’s strength in the Voice and collaboration area makes them a very strong player when it comes to implementing a collaboration tool that integrates into a Microsoft environment.

-Cisco room kit – When I first saw the Cisco room kit my initial thoughts were that it cooks the part but how would a device like that perform, especially without the size speaker and the lack of desktop microphones.
-Surprisingly the quality of the device is astonishing and would recommend it to anyone who is looking to implement a similar solution.
+Cisco room kit – When I first saw the Cisco room kit my initial thoughts were that it looks the part but how would a device like that perform, especially without the size speaker and the lack of desktop microphones.
+Surprisingly the quality of the device is astonishing and would recommend it to anyone who is looking to implement a similar solution.<

 Overall, I had a great experience at Cisco Live Melbourne 2019.
 Sometimes you can get locked away from the outside world focusing on your day to days tasks.
 These events are great to learn what the industry is doing and the key areas that professionals in the industry are hold more importance.I am excited to walk away with so many engaging conversations and meet so many people.
-I really hope i get an opportunity to do it again next year.
+I really hope i get an opportunity to attend Cisco Live 2020 and do it all again next year.
 Thanks Cisco